 Ask trusted neighbors, family members, coworkers and friends if they have had any experiences with the company.
 Were they satisfied with the services and results?
-Check your local Better Business Bureau (BBB) or state pesticide regulatory office in addition to customer review sites such as Angie’s List and Yelp for information on recent violations, complaints or unresolved issues.
+Check your local Better Business Bureau (BBB) or state pesticide regulatory office in addition to customer review sites such as Angie’s List and Google My Business listings for information on recent violations, complaints or unresolved issues.

 Does the company you’re looking into have appropriate insurance?
 Ask for paper proof the company is insured.
 Many contractors carry liability insurance in addition to insurance for abrupt and unexpected pollution.

 Contractors may also carry workmen’s compensation insurance, which can help shield you from out-of-pocket medical expenses if an employee was injured while working in or around your residence.

 For instance, in the case of termite control treatments, a company’s guarantee may prove void if you make structural changes to your home without giving notice to the company beforehand.